yzhai64/fh-agents-course/units/en/unit2/smolagents/tool_calling_agents.md

 # Integrating Agents With Tools

 Tool Calling Agents are the second type of agent available in `smolagents`.
+Rather than formulating actions as code snippets, these agents leverage the built-in tool-calling methods from LLM providers, that generate tool calls as variations of JSON blobs.
+This is the standard way to make agents, proposed as the default tool calling implementation by OpenAI, Anthropic, and many others.
+For instance, for a web search on famous nuclear scientists, a `CodeAgent` would generate and run a python snippet like:`for name in ["Leo Szilard", "Enrico Fermi"]: print(web_search(f"Who was {name}?"))`
+Instead, a `ToolCallingAgent` would create this JSON blob: `{"name": "web_search", "arguments": "Who was Leo Szilard?"}`, and execute the tool call.
-They utilize built-in tool-calling methods and generate tool calls in JSON format.
-While `smolagents` primarily focuses on `CodeAgents` and recommends using them,  `ToolCallingAgents` are an extra feature for JSON specific tasks.
-Although `CodeAgents` are generally more versatile, `ToolCallingAgents` can be a better option in systems where tasks are simple, structured, and predictable.
+While `smolagents` primarily focuses on `CodeAgents` and recommends using them since [they perform better overall](https://arxiv.org/abs/2402.01030), `ToolCallingAgents` can work well in systems where you do not need any variable handling or complex tool calls.

 ![Code vs JSON Actions](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/code_vs_json_actions.png)